microsoft/vscode-js-debug/testWorkspace/webview/win/README.md

+The WebView2Sample.exe is a Release x64 build.
-The WebView2Sample.exe source code can be found in `demo\webview`.
+The source code can be found in `demos\webview`.